bmich22/fitness-coach/README.md

 ### Future Features
 Jane Doe Fitness Coach has room to grow and some future features that could enhance the site for both the organizer and the user are:
+* Make the Header sticky so navigation will show when scrolling
 * Gallery -- a gallery would give the users a better feel for what working out with Jane is really like and who attends her classes
 * Details of different classes -- it would be helful for the users to be able to read about the different classes in case they are not familiar with them
 * Blog -- a blog would give users a reasons to come back to the site again and again